 - Maple Parsnip Cake with Sweet Potato Frosting

 - Vanilla Spinach Cake

 If you like vegetable cakes, my cookbook, Veggie Desserts and Cakes, is now available on Amazon (UK, Canada, USA, Australia and more) - affiliate link

-- 200 g cucumber about half a cucumber
+- 7 ounces English cucumber about half a cucumber (200g)

 - Zest and juice of half a lemon

-- 1 tablespoon elderflower cordial or lemon juice if elderflower isn't available
+- 1 tablespoon elderflower cordial or lemon juice)

 - Leave the skin on the cucumber and de-seed it by cutting it in half lengthways and scraping the seeds out with a teaspoon.
-Cut into chunks and puree until smooth.
-Stir in the lemon juice.
+Cut into chunks and add to a blender along with the lemon juice.

-- Bake in the preheated oven for 35 minutes.
-Allow to cool slightly in the tin and turn out on a wire rack to cool completely before icing.
+- Divide the mixture between the cake pans and spread evenly to the edges.
+Bake in the preheated oven for 35 minutes or until risen, golden and an inserted toothpick comes out clean.
+Allow to cool in the pans for 10 minutes, then turn out on a wire rack to cool completely before icing.

 - Beat the butter, icing sugar and cordial (or lemon juice) together until smooth and fluffy.
 Keep in the fridge until ready to ice the cake.

 - Spread ½ of the frosting onto one of the cakes, then place the other cake on top and spread the remaining frosting onto the top.
 Serve and enjoy.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.